rominator1983/completeModInstallationManual/README.md

         ~/mod/completeModInstallationManual/killMod

 # Polish your sound and user directories
-Get rid of a dull sound by using impulse responses and neural networks
+Get rid of a dull sound by using impulse responses and neural networks.

-When playing around with MOD for the first time with your guitar you might get a sense of a dull sound when just using distortion efffects and reverb and stuff.
+When playing around with MOD for the first time with your guitar you might get a sense of a dull sound when just using distortion efffects and reverb and stuff when you are using MOD with headphones or PA (that is without a guitar/bass amplifier and case or an amplifier combo).
 This might be because you are missing out on amp and cabinet simulation which you do need in the effect chain to get a decent sound.
 In order to let MOD shine you normally need a decent amp simulation in your effect chain followed by a cabinet simulation jsut as you would set up when using a real amp and cabinet.
 I prefer to use neural network amp simulations and impulse responses for cabinet simulations.